DON’T FORGET TO BOOK YOUR FLIGHTS FOR THE WINTER SEASON!

 Capacity: 9 passengers

-Notes: Inspired by the Legacy 450, it can exceed 800 kilometres per hour, making it one of the fastest in its class.
-It is expected to arrive in 2020.
+Remarks: inspired by the Legacy 450, it can exceed 800 kilometers per hour, saving time and making this model one of the fastest in its category.
+Its arrival is scheduled for 2020.

 Price: 17 million euros